Ironam1/burger/README.md

 # burger

 This application is my first full stack project.
-I have created a server, a database and a client side application to demostrate CRUD.
+I have created a server, a database and a client side application to demonstrate CRUD.

 This application is hosted on Heroku and can be found here: https://fathomless-ridge-51887.herokuapp.com/